bpk68/gatsby-netlify-cms/src/pages/blog/2019-12-22-solving-react-hooks-invalid-hook-call-warning.md

 ![typical npm dependency diagram illustrating how the consuming project depends on a dependency project](/img/dependency-hooks-example.png)

-The problem here, is that, despite all the precautions above, our 'Shiny new thing' widget was bundling React into its final package \*\*as well as our existing/consuming project containing React.
+The problem here, is that, despite all the precautions above, our 'Shiny new thing' widget was bundling React into its final package _as well as_ our existing/consuming project containing React.

-Thus, unknowingly, I'd violated the first law of hooks: **thou shalt not have multiple versions of React in the same project.**
+Thus, unknowingly, I'd violated the first law of Hooks: **thou shalt not have multiple versions of React in the same project.**

 The solution?
 Stop using Parcel and switch to Webpack (don't worry, I've got a [great Webpack starter project](https://github.com/bpk68/web-template) too, with all the initial nuts and bolts you'll need preconfigured).